absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub link team channel`
 This command allows a user to link their Team to a new Slack channel for notification purposes.
 The Slack channel needs to exist for this command to work correctly.
-This is particulary useful if the currently associated Team channel was renamed, if you want to use a private slack channel(\*) for the team notifications, or if you have an existing channel you wish to use for the notifactions and Subatomic control flow interaction.
+This is particularly useful if the currently associated Team channel was renamed, if you want to use a private slack channel(\*) for the team notifications, or if you have an existing channel you wish to use for the notifications and Subatomic control flow interaction.
 When linking a Team to a new Slack channel the following actions are performed:
 1. Invite the Members of the Team to the Slack channel.
 2. Invite the Atomist Bot to the Team Channel.